-Best practices and priority initiatives will be due to the direct supervisor by the 3rd Friday in May.
+Best practices and priority initiatives will be due to the direct supervisor as outlined in the Evaluation Dates timeline document that is developed collaboratively between both parties and published no later than Mid-September of each year.
+Submission of administrators' best practices and priority initiatives should be directed to the appropriate supervisor in May in accordance with the evaluation timeline document.
 Scores will be given based on a rubric matching the Professional Standards for Educational Leaders.
 Please see Appendix 4 and Appendix 6.